Union State: Renewed interest

-On 15 December 2006, talks over the Union State were heating up.
+On 15 December 2006, talks over the Union State were intensifying.
 By January 2007, however, talks appeared to be stalled, as President Alexander Lukashenko of Belarus stated: "The Russian leadership is demanding that we join the Russian Federation—that's what is in the heads of the Russian leadership.
 I don't want to bury the sovereignty and independence of [Belarus]."
 He added: "From all the consultations and discussions, I have understood that we have different approaches and understandings of the building of a Union State", and opposed "the possibility of the incorporation into Russia [of Belarus]".

-However, on 19 October 2007, Russian Prime Minister Viktor Zubkov announced that the budget of the Union State "will grow by no less than ten percent next year, and that growth will provide for worthy funding of our common projects."
+However, on 19 October 2007, Russian prime minister Viktor Zubkov announced that the budget of the Union State "will grow by no less than ten percent next year, and that growth will provide for worthy funding of our common projects."
 This has led to speculation that the Russian government have renewed their interest in the idea.

 A meeting between President Lukashenko of Belarus, President Vladimir Putin of Russia and Union State Secretary Pavel Borodin was held in Minsk 13–14 December 2007.
 This meeting received a considerable amount of media attention and raised speculation that a Union State might indeed be the focus of a new initiative by both governments.
 Of primary interest was renewed discussion of the Union Parliament (which, although planned, was never actually realized) and a Union State Constitutional Act, an instrument which could strengthen the authority of the Union.
 According to State Secretary Borodin, five variants of this Act were discussed at the meeting, each of which would involve a 7 to 10 year transitional period in the Union's development.
 Trade and energy issues were also discussed.